4fthaab/portfolio/README.md

 # Afthab Rahman - Portfolio

-A modern, responsive portfolio website with dark/light mode toggle.
+A modern, responsive portfolio website with working emailjs contact me support.

 The work is deployed at : [afthabrahman.tech](https://www.afthabrahman.tech)